 There are hundreds of thousands of opportunities for teaching English overseas and nearly any English speaker can get hired to teach abroad, even without an education degree or prior teaching experience.
 However, schools looking to hire English teachers want to hire trained teachers, not just somebody off the street who happens to speak English.
-That’s why earning an accredited TEFL certification is key if you want to avail yourself to the best possible job opportunities, whether they be in Spain, China, Argentina or in any other country.
-Read more about accreditation and standards for TEFL certification.
+That’s why earning an accredited TEFL certification is key if you want to avail yourself of the best possible job opportunities, whether they be in Spain, China, Argentina or in any other country.

-But which TEFL course is best for you?
+But 'Which TEFL course is best for me?' - You may ask.

-Here are 4 key factors to consider when choosing your path to TEFL Certification and teaching English abroad!
+Let's dive into 4 key factors to consider for each course when you choose your path to TEFL Certification and teaching English abroad:

 [VIDEO]: Why Should I Take an Onsite TEFL Class?

 The tuition for a 4-week in-person TEFL course in one of 20+ locations around the world will typically cost $ 1,599 to $ 2,499 ($ 1,899 on average) depending on location.
 (Real estate prices and local professor salaries are the major factors for the price range).